obsidian-tasks-group/obsidian-tasks/docs/queries/filters.md

 - `not done` - matches status types with type `TODO` and `IN_PROGRESS`

 {: .info }
-> Prior to Tasks X.Y.Z, there was no concept of task status type, and so only the status symbol was used:
+> Prior to Tasks 1.23.0, there was no concept of task status type, and so only the status symbol was used:
 >
 > - a task with `[ ]` used to count as `not done`
 > - any other character than space used to count as `done`